Something like this has not happened to me since the early 70s.

 Can you understand or appreciate their point of view?

-Well, I can certainly um understand why some people would feel that way, and that is their perfect right to do so.
+Well, I can certainly understand why some people would feel that way, and that is their perfect right to do so.

 I think there's more to someone's honor and integrity and to their public service.

-I think sometimes we confuse the private and the public in ways that are not necessarily uh useful.
+I think sometimes we confuse the private and the public in ways that are not necessarily useful.

-So of course it's a deeply personal matter that I take personally.
+So, of course, it's a deeply personal matter that I take personally.

 Not too personal.

-What else is she gonna say?
+What else is she going to say?

-What is she gonna say?
+What is she going to say?

-Absolutely, Katie, I don't think anybody who's run around on anybody could be trusted to do anything.
+I don't think anybody who's run around on anybody could be trusted to do anything.

 Any number of ways to go, but with the way Katie asked the question, what else is she going to say?

-She said, You ever heard of JFK, Katie?
+She said, you ever heard of JFK, Katie?

 All right, Phil in Spartanburg, South Carolina.